trustoverip/tswg-acdc-specification/spec/spec.md

 In a Contractually Protected Disclosure, the potential Discloser first makes an offer using the least (Partial) Disclosure of some information about other information to be disclosed (Full Disclosure) contingent on the potential Disclosee first agreeing to the contractual terms provided in the offer.
 The contractual terms could, for example, limit the disclosure to third parties of the yet to be disclosed information.
 But those contractual terms may also include provisions that protect against liability or other concerns, not merely disclosure to third parties.
 The process by which such least disclosures progress to full disclosure is described in the IPEX (Issuance and Exchange Protocol) section below.

-One special case of a Contractually protected disclosure is a Chain-Link Confidential disclosure [[ref: CLC]].
+One special case of a Contractually protected disclosure is a Chain-Link Confidential disclosure [[44].
 Chain-Link Confidentiality imposes conditions and limitations on the further disclosure and/or use of the disclosed data.
 These may be specific terms of use or other consensual constraints.
 These terms may be applied to subsequent disclosures by the Disclosee that follow the data (hence chain-link).
 Another way of viewing Chain-link confidential disclosure is that the disclosed data has "strings attached."
 The chaining, in this case, is different from the chaining of ACDCs via their edges, i.e., a DAG of ACDCs.
 Chain-link confidentiality, in contrast, chains together a sequence of Disclosees.
 Each Disclosee in the sequence, in turn, is the Discloser to the next Disclosee.
 The terms-of-use of the original disclosure as applied to the original Disclosee shall be applied by each subsequent Discloser to each subsequent Disclosee via each of the subsequent disclosures.
 These terms of use are meant to contractually protect the data rights of the original Issuer or Issuee of the data being disclosed.
 These terms of use typically constrain disclosure to only approved parties, i.e., imbue the chain of disclosures with some degree of confidentiality.

 Another special case of Contractually Protected Disclosure is Contingent Disclosure.
 In a Contingent Disclosure, some contingency is specified in the Rules section that places an obligation by some party to make a disclosure when the contingency is satisfied.
 This might be recourse given the breach of some other contract term.
 When that contingency is met, then the Contingent Disclosure must be made by the party whose responsibility it is to satisfy that disclosure obligation.
 The responsible party may be the Discloser, or it may be some other party, such as an escrow agent.
 The Contingent Disclosure clause may reference a cryptographic commitment to a private ACDC or private Attribute ACDC (Partial Disclosure) that satisfies via its Full Disclosure the Contingent Disclosure requirement.
 Contingent Disclosure may be used to limit the actual disclosure of personally identifying information (PII) to a just-in-time, need-to-know basis (i.e., upon the contingency) and not a priori.
 As long as the Discloser and Disclosee trust the escrow agent and the verifiability of the commitment, there is no need to disclose PII about the Discloser in order to enable a transaction, but merely an agreement to the terms of the contingency.
 This enables something called latent accountability.
 Recourse via Full Disclosure of PII is latent in the Contingent Disclosure but never realized (actualized) until the conditions of the contingency is satisfied.
 This minimizes inadvertent leakage while protecting both the Discloser and the Disclosee.